Gabriel's Rebellion: Historiography

 The historian Douglas Egerton offered a new perspective on Gabriel in his book Gabriel's Rebellion: The Virginia Slave Conspiracies of 1800 & 1802 (1993).
 He based this on extensive primary research from surviving contemporary documents.
 Egerton concluded that Gabriel would have been stimulated and challenged at the foundries by interacting with European, African, and mixed-descent co-workers.
 They hoped Thomas Jefferson's Democratic-Republicans would liberate them from domination by the wealthy Federalist merchants of the city.

 The internal dynamics of Jefferson's and Monroe's party in the 1800 United States presidential election were complex.
 A significant part of the Democratic-Republican base were prominent planters and colleagues of Thomas Jefferson and James Madison.
 Egerton believes that any sign that white radicals, particularly Frenchmen, had supported Gabriel's plan could have cost Jefferson the election.
 Enslavers feared such violent excesses as those related to the French Revolution after 1789 and the Haitian Revolution.
 Egerton believed that Gabriel planned to take Governor Monroe hostage to negotiate an end to slavery.
 Then, he planned to "drink and dine with the merchants of the city".

 Egerton noted that Gabriel instructed his followers not to kill white Methodists, Quakers, and Frenchmen.
 During this period, Methodists and Quakers were active missionaries for manumission.

-Legacy and honors
+Legacy

 Gabriel's rebellion was an important example of enslaved people acting to gain freedom: